fwextensions/QuicKey/docs/chrome-store-description.md

 To find something in the last 2000 pages of your browser history, type "/h", then a space, and then part of the page's name or URL.

-The same ctrl+enter and shift+enter shortcuts will open the visited page in a new tab or window.
+The same ctrl+enter (cmd⌘+enter on macOS) and shift+enter shortcuts will open the visited page in a new tab or window.

 ★ The Great Suspender integration